flutter/website/src/release/breaking-changes/ignoringsemantics-migration.md

 ---
-title: Migration guide for ignoringSemantics in IgnorePointer and its friend
+title: Migration guide for ignoringSemantics in IgnorePointer and related classes
 description: Removal of ignoringSemantics in IgnorePointer and related classes.
 ---